acend/ch-open-workshop-tage-training/content/en/docs/02/07_persistentstorage.md

 ## Attaching a volume to a Pod

-{{% onlyWhenNot openshift %}}
 In a second step, the PVC from before is going to be attached to the Pod.
-In [lab 5](../05/) we edited the deployment configuration in order to insert a readiness probe.
+In [lab 4](./04_scaling/) we edited the deployment configuration in order to insert a readiness probe.
 We are now going to do the same for inserting the persistent volume.
-{{% /onlyWhenNot %}}
-{{% onlyWhen openshift %}}
-In a second step, the PVC from before is going to be attached to the Pod.
-In [lab 5](../05/) we used `{{% param cliToolName %}} set` to add a readiness probe to the Deployment.
-We are now going to do the same and insert the PersistentVolume.
-{{% /onlyWhen %}}

 ## Task {{% param sectionnumber %}}.1: Add a PersistentVolume